 Julie serves as President of Tumml, managing operations and working closely with the organization's portfolio companies.
 Prior to founding Tumml, she worked in polling and political consulting at Tulchin Research and Greenberg Quinlan Rosner Research.
 Julie earned her MBA from MIT Sloan and her BA from Stanford.
-Her work in urban innovation has been featured in CNN, Forbes, The San Francisco Chronicle, and smart city conferences around the globe.
+In 2016, Living Cities named her one of its 25 Disruptive Leaders.
+Julie's work in urban innovation has been featured in a wide range of outlets, including CNN, Forbes, The San Francisco Chronicle.

 Mavis is Chief Administrative Officer and General Counsel at Nexenta Systems, a leader in Software-Defined Storage.
 Previously, she served as Partner at the law firms Nixon Peabody, Cooley, and the Heller Ehrman/Venture Law Group, with an emphasis on start-up law.
 Mavis also worked as a Special Investigator for the California State Legislature Auditor General's Office.
 She earned her JD from the UC Hastings College of the Law, her MBA from UC Irvine, and her BA from UC Davis.